 the first time i had chicken chitannee, i certainly didn’t think of aurangzeb, or the british, or dawud pasha, the last mamluk ruler of baghdad. the dense gravy, mixed with fluffy white gobindobhog rice wouldn’t brook any thinking. the tender yet a little chewy chicken with that tangy sweetness in every strand, why would anyone bother to ponder or pause while that was still on the plate?

-my husband and i are both indians, however, we come from different communities. i am bengali, my family has lived in india’s eastern state of bengal for countless generations. during the partition of india, bengal was divided; what remained in india is known to this day as west bengal; forever not quite complete, hinting at a counterpart, an “east” somewhere, although the map no longer has any record of such a place. the other part went to pakistan and was called east pakistan, later to become bangladesh. bengal was always a large province, there was perhaps even a difference in the culture of purbo bongo or east bengal, and poschim bongo, west bengal; but for centuries it was one land.
+my husband and i are both indians, however, we come from different communities. i am a bengali, a hindu, my family has lived in india’s eastern state of bengal for countless generations. during the partition of india, bengal was divided along religious lines; what remained in india is known to this day as west bengal; forever not quite complete, hinting at a counterpart, an “east” somewhere, although the map no longer has any record of such a place. the other part, with a muslim majority, went to pakistan and was called east pakistan, later to become bangladesh. bengal was always a large province, there was perhaps even a difference in the culture of purbo bongo or east bengal, and poschim bongo, west bengal; but for centuries it was one land.
 1947 changed all that.

-the people of the east have seen upheaval; many of them have had to leave their ancestral land and travel to the west, in search of a new home. they’ve had to make a place among those who were not quite prepared for this migration. but we in the west, we’ve stayed put, settled, quite comfortable where we were, never persecuted or compelled to leave. if we left west bengal, it was out of choice: for a job, to study, on a transfer.
+the hindus of purbo bongo have had to leave their ancestral land and go in search of a new home. they’ve had to make a place among those who were not quite prepared for this migration. but the hindus of the west, we’ve stayed put, settled, quite comfortable where we were, never persecuted or compelled to leave. if we left west bengal, it was out of choice: for a job, to study, on a transfer.

-my husband is a baghdadi jew; clearly not from india, originally. his great grandparents moved to calcutta from baghdad. that would make him a third-generation or fourth-generation indian depending on how you define the term. i’d never met a jewish person before, so for a long time, i had no idea about all the different jewish communities. i thought the baghdadis were also sephardic jews. but no, not quite. not really.
+my husband is a baghdadi jew – sometimes also referred to as iraqi jew; clearly not from india, originally. his great grandparents moved to calcutta from baghdad or somewhere nearby. that would make him a third-generation or fourth-generation indian depending on how you define the term. i’d never met a jewish person before, so for a long time, i had no idea about all the different jewish communities. i thought the iraqi or baghdadi jews were also sephardic jews. but no, not quite. not really.

 when you leave what you think of as home, not because you necessarily wanted to, but it was what you had to do, and go to a brand new environment, your story gets so much more complex than what you’d ever planned for. there’s sour in it, there’s also sweet in it, and there’s that intriguing aroma, a spice or a combination of spices, which you can’t quite identify. and that’s fine, that gives it its richness, its depth, its gravitas.